tanrax/org-social/README.md

     style E fill:#733c9f,color:white
 ```

-You can create posts, interact with groups, make replies, mention other users, create polls, or personalize your profile.
+On "Orgverse", you can create posts, interact with groups, make replies, mention other users, create polls, or personalize your profile.
 All this without registration, without databases...
 Just you and your Org Mode file.

 - [Official client](https://github.com/tanrax/org-social.el)
 - [Other clients and libraries](https://github.com/tanrax/awesome-org-social/)